Chapters of 2 Maccabees: Chapter 14

 Chapter 14 largely focuses on the rise of High Priest Alcimus, a new villain.
 In the capital of Antioch, Lysias and Antiochus V are overthrown by Demetrius I. In the year 151 SE (equivalent to Fall 162 – Fall 161 BCE), Alcimus arrives to criticize Judas Maccabeus and to petition to be installed as High Priest.
 Demetrius agrees.
 Alcimus is appointed High Priest, while Nicanor is given the governorship of Judea.
 While there is a brief clash at Dessau between Simon's forces and Nicanor's army where Nicanor wins, he is hesitant to immediately resort to renewed war.
 He sets out entreaties to Judas and the two meet.
 Surprisingly, the two become friends, and the situation calms in Jerusalem.
 Judas is appointed Nicanor's deputy as part of the peace deal, marries, and enjoys life.
 Alcimus is upset with this turn of events, and complains to King Demetrius.
 Demetrius sends Nicanor new orders to arrest Judas.
 Judas realizes something is wrong and begins avoiding Nicanor.
 Nicanor goes to the Temple and demands that the priests there arrange for Judas to be handed over, lest he level the Temple and replace it with one to Dionysus.
 The priests pray to God to protect the Temple in response.
 Nicanor orders the arrest of Razis, a respected elder of Jerusalem who has a good reputation.
 Razis attempts to commit suicide rather than be captured, but misaims his sword, and only wounds himself.
 He flings himself off the tower he is in, lands amidst the mob of soldiers, runs on top of a large rock while bleeding out, and takes his own innards out of his wound to throw at Nicanor's soldiers to ensure his death.

 The opening of the chapter describes Demetrius arriving in Tripolis with a "strong force and fleet".
 Presumably the author wanted to build up Demetrius as a threat equivalent of Antiochus IV, but other sources including 1 Maccabees indicate he arrived with just a few close followers.
-Polybius, who personally knew Demetrius and was directly involved in the plot to smuggle him back to the Seleucid Empire, reports he chartered a normal, commercial ship to better lay low, hardly a fleet.
+Polybius, who personally knew Demetrius and was directly involved in the plot to smuggle him back to the Seleucid Empire, reports he chartered a normal, commercial ship to better lie low, hardly a fleet.